der-On/rest-js/README.md

 ## Running tests

+If not done yet you first need to install the global dependencies:

     $ npm install -g jake browserify brfs

+Then to run the tests do:

     $ jake test

 By default Browser-sides tests will run in the chrome browser.